alessioraggioli/Personal-Projects/README.md

-In this repository, I will upload ITS works and personal projects.
+In this repository, I will upload ITS works and personal projects. <br>
-I have also designed this website : www.f1line.com not responsive :(
+I have also designed this website : www.f1line.com <br>

+not responsive for mobile :(